 Credentialed providers (including temporary) must enroll with the Department in order to bill and receive payment for EI services.
 Enrollment requires the payee entity to enter into a Service Provider Agreement with the Department that establishes the duties, expectations, and relationships between the Department and the Individual Provider or the Provider Agency.
 Providers shall submit an enrollment application packet at the same time they submit an application for a credential.
 Providers credentialed as an "associate", as defined in Appendix C, are not required to enroll, but shall be supervised by a specialist who is credentialed and enrolled in the same discipline, as set forth in Appendix D. The payee entity will bill for the services provided by the associate level provider under the name of the associate's supervisor.
 The payee entity, supervisor and associate will comply with all directives and policy and procedural changes.
 Failure to receive Department payments, directives and policy and procedural changes, due to failure to comply with this subsection, shall not excuse compliance with those directives and changes.

 Credentialed providers shall notify the Department's credentialing office of any change of name or address within 30 days prior to billing under the new name and/or address, or 30 days after such change, whichever comes first.
 Correct information is required for a provider to receive payment for services.

-o) Providers shall also enroll with the Department of Healthcare and Family Services to become an All Kids provider, simultaneously with EI enrollment.
+o) Providers shall also enroll with HFS to become an All Kids provider, simultaneously with EI enrollment.

 p) An individual applying for or renewing enrollment shall state whether he or she is also enrolled as a DSCC provider.